Based on the discussion over here: roots/roots/pull/1257.

 General Rules of Thumb

-- Compiled files in a repo make it difficult to use the merge and rebase features in git.
+- Compiled files in a repo make it difficult to merge and rebase branches.

-- Compiled files muddy the history and increase the size of the repo.
+- Compiled files muddy the history and increase the file size of the repo.

-- It just doesn’t make sense to put “binaries” in your source control.
+- It just doesn’t make sense to put “binaries” in your source control unless you have some kind of specific vendoring strategy in mind.

 - Deployments are completely automated and driven by your version control repository.
 Whether you are using something like Capistrano, a hand-rolled git deploy process or a PaaS that gives you git deploy options: you should have one codebase tracked in revision control and many deploys.